Table of Contents

 Sand-based soils are the most typical habitat for root-knot nematodes, which eat on plant roots and inhibit plant growth.
 Crop rotation In the middle of summer, solarize the soil using clear plastic.

-You can either wait until the entire plant is ready and pick it all at once, or you can harvest individual stalks as you go.
+You can either wait until the entire plant is ready and pick it all at once or harvest individual stalks as you go.
 You're interested in growing celery in pots if you're reading this.

 You'll probably only have a few celery plants in that instance.
 Therefore, cutting down the entire plant at the end of the season will probably be better for you than collecting individual stalks as needed.
 Use the exterior stalks first and use a sharp knife to snip off individual stalks close to the base.